Frontiers reaches 6.4 on Journal Impact Factors

 Indexed in: Google Scholar, DOAJ, CrossRef, dblp, Ulrich's Periodicals Directory, CLOCKSS

-Big Data welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Big Data welcomes submissions of the following article types: Book Review, Code, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to the section Big Data, where they are peer-reviewed by the Associate and Review Editors of the specialty section.